Monster Crown

 Monster Crown is a 2021 role-playing video game developed by Studio Aurum and published by Soedesco.
-Heavily inspired by early games in the Pokémon series, it features similar mechanics, but with a darker fictional universe and storyline.
-The game received mixed reviews from critics, who praised its gameplay and graphical style, but noted significant bugs and performance issues, and also criticized it for game balance issues as well as its story.
+Heavily inspired by the Pokémon series, it features similar gameplay mechanics while adopting a darker fictional universe and storyline.
+The game received mixed reviews from critics: who praised its gameplay and graphical style, but noted a significant quantity of bugs, performance issues, and poor game balance.
+The game's story has also been criticized.

 Gameplay

 Monster Crown features 200 base monsters for the player to form pacts with.
 Over 1200 monsters are usable in the game through the monster breeding mechanic.